Child Welfare Education Partnership

 Osher Lifelong Learning Institute (OLLI)

-OLLI programs are held on-line and at Granite State College campuses and accessible community locations.
+OLLI programs are offered via Zoom on Granite State College campuses and in accessible community locations.
 Courses are facilitated by volunteers who enjoy sharing their specific expertise with learners whose life experiences enrich an open exchange of ideas.

 Community College System of New Hampshire (CCSNH)